MTutino/Amplicon_analysis/README.md

-"RESULTS": Inside this folder you will find a subfolder for every pipeline/reference DB you used (e.g. QIIME_silva/  Uparse_silva/  Vsearch_gg/  Vsearch_silva/) but the content will be the same.
+**"RESULTS"**: Inside this folder you will find a subfolder for every pipeline/reference DB you used (e.g. QIIME_silva/  Uparse_silva/  Vsearch_gg/  Vsearch_silva/) but the content will be the same.

 	-table_summary.txt:
 		A file with the sequences count per sample and the total number of OTUs